A by-law relating generally to the transaction of the business and affairs of the

-The officers of the Corporation shall be the President, the Vice President, the Secretary, the Treasurer, the Immediate Past President, the Developmental League Director, the Recreational League Director, the Youth Competitive Director, the Technical Director, the Discipline/Referee Director and the Adult Soccer Director, who each shall be elected in accordance with the provisions of section 3.4 hereof.
+The officers of the Corporation shall be the President, the Vice President, the Secretary, the Treasurer, the Immediate Past President, and up to six Directors at Large, who each shall be elected in accordance with the provisions of section 3.4 hereof.
 The Board may from time to time appoint such other officers and agents as it shall deem necessary who shall have such authority and shall perform such duties as may from time to time be prescribed by the Board.
 A Board member may be appointed to any office of the Corporation, but none of the officers, except the officers named in the first sentence of this section, need be a Board member of the Corporation.
 Any other officer appointed by the Board may be terminated by the Board.
 No officer may hold more than one office at the same time.

 7.2 Powers and Duties